Euthymios Zigabenos

 He was a monk and lived in the monastery of the Virgin Mary near Constantinople.
 He was favoured by both the emperor and his daughter Anna Comnena, who extols his learning and piety in her Alexiad.

-He also wrote a commentary on the Psalms, one on the four gospels, and one on the letters of St. Paul.
+He also wrote a commentary on the Psalms, one on the four gospels, and one on the Pauline epistles.
 These are based mainly on patristic sources.
+Works translated into English include: Commentary on the Holy Gospel of Luke, Commentary on the Holy Gospel of John, Commentary on Hebrews and Titus.

 Spurious works under his name include "The Exposition of the Nicene-Constantinople Creed" and "Dialogue with a Muslim".

-The Pericope Adulterae in John
+Pericope Adulterae in John

 Bruce Metzger argued that "No Greek Church Father prior to Euthymius Zigabenus (twelfth century) comments on this passage, and Euthymius declares that the accurate copies of the Gospel do not contain it".
-But this is somewhat misleading, in that Didymus the Blind discusses it, albeit not in John's gospel, and Jerome also refers to it, among others.
+But this is somewhat misleading, in that Didymus the Blind discusses it, albeit not in John's gospel.